 Who Was Private Wilhelm?

-A few years later, another film – “The Charge at Feather River” – features a pipe smoking character.
+A few years later, another film – “The Charge at Feather River” – features a pipe-smoking character.
 He is shot in the leg with an arrow and once again screams out.
-This actor was actually dressed as a cowboy sitting on his trusty horse.
+This actor was dressed as a cowboy sitting on his trusty horse.
 Unfortunately, he was not able to fill his pipe.
-The Wilhelm Scream is heard a second time and in this case, Union soldier Private Wilhelm is struck with a spear.
+The Wilhelm Scream is heard a second time, and in this case, Union soldier Private Wilhelm is struck with a spear.
 A third scream is heard as an Indian warrior falls after getting stabbed.

 The Wilhelm Scream Revival

-The revival and the coining of the name Wilhelm Scream is credited to motion picture sound designer Ben Burtt, who used the bit in all of the Star Wars and Indiana Jones movies.
+The revival and the coining of the name Wilhelm Scream is credited to motion picture sound designer Ben Burtt, who used the bit in all Star Wars and Indiana Jones movies.
 The sound clip eventually became sort of an in-joke amongst Hollywood film studios.
 Since its initial use, the Wilhelm Scream has been used in over 250 films, video games, and television.
 This includes more recent popular films like “Avatar”, “Frozen 2″, “Toy Story” and “Wonder Woman”.
 Even more recent movies like (Buzz) “Lightyear”, “Free Guy”, “Encanto” and “Avengers: Infinity War” feature the scream.
-If that’s not enough, there are also, “Once Upon A Time In Hollywood” and “Nightmare Alley”.
+If thaScreamt enough, there are also “Once Upon A Time In Hollywood” and “Nightmare Alley.”

 Related: Classic Movies To Ease Your Wanderlust